 When bobble-heading happens a team a leader must ask him/herself, “How did we get here?”
 This journey into complacency has been a slow erosion of goals, aspirations, vision, and purpose.
 It didn’t just show up at the meeting table.

 So what started this erosion?
 To be blunt, lack of a leader.
-To keep teams and organizations engaged they must always be challenged and leaders must always challenge themselves.
-Team members are at their happiest, most productive and most engaged when leadership is demanding them to learn, stretch, grow every day while reinforcing how their work is important to the organization, it’s customer and/or its employees.
+To keep teams and organizations engaged, they must always be challenged, and leaders must continually challenge themselves.
+Team members are at their happiest, most productive and most engaged when leadership is demanding them to learn, stretch, grow every day while reinforcing how their work is essential to the organization, the customer and its employees.
 This is the most important work a leader can do.

 How do we create a learning, growing, stretching and contributing culture?

 It starts with trust.
 The team must trust leadership first.
 This only comes from the leader being not just truthful but also being transparent.
-Trust starts not from strength but from vulnerability.
+Trust begins not from strength but vulnerability.
 Being vulnerable and allowing team members to be vulnerable is an important step to trust.
 The leader must then continually demonstrate trust for each team member.
-If you can’t do this you have the wrong people in the chair(s).
+If you can’t do this, you have the wrong people in the chair(s).

-It is very sad that our society and corporate norms seem to require leaders to be smarter and more perfect than their team.
-If two minds are better than one then a team of synchronized minds is infinitely better than one.
+It is regrettable that our society and corporate norms seem to require leaders to be smarter and more perfect than their team.
+If two minds are better than one, then a team of synchronized minds is infinitely better than one.
 How many times have we seen the biggest organizational failures come from bad judgment and direction from the leader?
-When a leader allows their own vulnerability to shine, the team is empowered to be part of the solution, not just part of the work.
+When a leader allows their vulnerability to shine, the team is empowered to be part of the solution, not just part of the work.
 They are allowed to take ownership and pride in the solution.
-The vision of the “what” and the “why” is clearly the leader’s responsibility, but the “how” and often the “who” and “when” is often better defined by the team.
+The vision of the “what” and the “why” is the leader’s responsibility, but the “how” and often the “who” and “when” is often better defined by the team.
 They should be at the table because of the tactical expertise they possess and be acknowledged for this expertise.